-- a.
-Connected USB drive - MOTE: To download the HP PC Hardware Diagnostics (UEFI) tool to a USB drive, see Downloading HP PC Hardware Diagnostics (UEFI) to a USB device on page 48. - b.
+- Connected USB drive - NOTE: To download the HP PC Hardware Diagnostics (UEFI) tool to a USB drive, see Downloading HP PC Hardware Diagnostics (UEFI) to a USB device on page 45. - b.
 Hard drive - c.
-BIOS - When the diagnostic tool opens, select the type of diagnostic test you want to run, and then follow the on-screen instructions.
-On a tablet, press the volume down button to stop a diagnostic test. - 1016: If you need to stop a diagnostic test on computers or tablets with a keyboard, press esc.
+BIOS - When the diagnostic tool opens, select the type of diagnostic test you want to run, and then follow the on-screen instructions. - NOTE: To stop a test, press the button you used to access UEFI.